sarthakghere/UrlShortener/README.md

 - Django
 - Django REST Framework
 - Python
-- PostgreSQL (or any other database of your choice)
+- SQLite (or any other database of your choice)

 ## Installation